 note: adopted 1974; a delegation from Portuguese Guinea visited China in 1963 and heard music by XIAO He; Amilcar Lopes CABRA, the leader of Guinea-Bissau's independence movement, asked the composer to create a piece that would inspire his people to struggle for independence

-Haiti name: "La Dessalinienne" (The Dessalines Song)
+name: "La Dessalinienne" (The Dessalines Song)

 lyrics/music: Justin LHERISSON/Nicolas GEFFRARD